Navy Secretary W. Graham Claytor yesterday virtually invited Congress to add money to President Carter's defense budget to buy a new aircraft carrier.

 The austerity of Carter's five-year shipbuilding plan has stunned Navy leaders and is a shot subject here at the symposium being attended by about 1,200 people, including active-duty and retired Navy officers.
-The Carter plan calls for building 70 new shipss in the five-year period, compared to between 156 and 160 new ships in the plan drafted last year.
+The Carter plan calls for building 70 new ships in the plan drafted last year.

 The Navy secretary's remarks yesterday may prompt Congress to start reworking the administration's five-year shipbuilding blueprint.

-Claytor, who is the first Navy secretary to have commanded warships, said a recent study entiitled Sea Plan 2000 concluded that "the graduated presence of application of carrier and amphibious task forces is the best reassurance for out friends and the best deterrence for would-be enemies."
+Claytor, who is first Navy secretary to have commanded warships, said a recent study entitled Sea Plan 2000 concluded that "the graduated presence of application of carrier and amphibious task forces is the best reassurance for our friends and the best deterrence for would-be enemies."